 - Dr Masud Haq, Maidstone and Tunbridge Wells NHS Trust

-- June James, University Hospitals of Leicester NHS Trust
+- Dr Kath Higgins, University Hospitals of Leicester NHS Trust

 - David Jones, Diabetes UK